socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 Now, this is unusual.
 Because in this case, if all went well... you should see a blank page.

 Because there isn't anything in our div.
-But that's ok, it's plenty for us to see the DOM.
+But that's ok -- we know there's a div there, and we can see it in the DOM, which will give us x-ray specs into this web page.

 Open up your chrome developer tools (cmd alt i) and let's have a look.
 The DOM is what we see under the elements tab.